Frequently Asked Questions

 The unique feature of the Light Adjustable Lens is that the refractive power can be changed after implantation in the eye using a clinic-based UV light source called a Light Delivery Device™ (LDD™).
 The Light Adjustable Lens contains photosensitive macromers distributed throughout the lens.
 When ultraviolet (UV) light from the LDD is directed to a specific area of the lens, the macromers in the path of the light polymerize with other macromers.
 The remaining unpolymerized macromers then move to the light-exposed area.
 This movement causes a highly predictable change in the curvature of the lens.
 The new shape of the lens represents the refraction entered into the LDD.

-Patients must follow all instructions provided by their cataract surgeon, including use of the UV-blocking glasses provided to them at the conclusion of surgery.
+Patients must follow all instructions provided by their surgical eyecare team, including use of the RxSight UV-protective glasses provided to them at the conclusion of surgery.
 As with any cataract procedure, the patient’s vision may not be perfect after surgery.
 Fortunately, these patients have selected the Light Adjustable Lens.
-Over the next few weeks, the patient and their eye doctor(s) will work together to optimize their vision.
+Over the next few weeks, the patient and their surgical eyecare team will work together to optimize their vision.

-The RxSight® UV-blocking glasses that patients are provided protect the Light Adjustable Lens from UV light sources other than the LDD that their cataract surgeon uses to optimize their vision.
+The RxSight UV-protective glasses that patients are provided protect the Light Adjustable Lens from UV light sources other than the LDD that their surgical eyecare team uses to optimize their vision.
 Exposing the Light Adjustable Lens to other UV light sources could potentially lead to uncontrolled refractive changes.
-If this happens, the patient should be advised to contact their cataract surgeon.
+If this happens, the patient should be advised to contact their surgical eyecare team.

-The Light Adjustable Lens also offers an additional layer of protection from incidental UV exposure beyond the UV glasses alone called ActivShield™.
+The Light Adjustable Lens also offers an additional layer of protection from incidental UV exposure beyond the RxSight UV-protective glasses alone called ActivShield™.
 ActivShield is a revolutionary UV protective layer built into the Light Adjustable Lens to help protect the lens until treatments are complete.

-The UV-blocking glasses should be worn until their cataract surgeon tells them that they no longer need to wear them (usually 24 hours after their final light treatment).
-Total wear is typically about 4 to 5 weeks in duration, however, this may vary depending on the number of light treatments delivered.
+The RxSight UV-protective glasses should be worn until their surgical eyecare team tells them that they no longer need to wear them (usually 24 hours after their final light treatment).

-The patient should only remove their UV-blocking glasses when absolutely necessary, and it is recommended they continue wear immediately after each test is complete.
-All in-office ophthalmic testing and examination can be performed.
+The patient should only remove their RxSight UV-protective glasses when absolutely necessary, and it is recommended they continue wear immediately after each test is complete.
+All in-office ophthalmic testing and examination can be performed without the UV-protective glasses on.

-If you are providing a refractive result to the patient’s cataract surgeon for use in LDD treatment, please remember that this is the correction the patient will receive to the Light Adjustable Lens.
+If you are providing a refractive result to the patient’s surgical eyecare team for use in LDD treatment, please remember that this is the correction the patient will receive to the Light Adjustable Lens.
 Unlike spectacles and contact lenses, the correction cannot be changed once locked in.
-Providing an accurate refraction, as well as offering any feedback on the patient’s preferences and goals, can be incredibly valuable to the cataract surgeon in providing the patient with their best possible vision.
+Providing an accurate refraction, as well as offering any feedback on the patient’s preferences and goals, can be incredibly valuable to the surgical eyecare team in providing the patient with their best possible vision.
 We recommend checking vision and performing refraction with the lights ON to ensure the most accurate refraction is found.
 We offer a refraction calculator to aid in verifying the accuracy of refraction.

-They should notify their cataract surgeon as soon as possible if one of the two pairs of UV-blocking glasses are lost, damaged or unwearable, and then continue to wear the other pair.
-If both pairs are lost or damaged, they should wear the darkest sunglasses they have and a peaked hat and contact their cataract surgeon.
+They should notify their surgical eyecare team as soon as possible if one of their pairs of RxSight UV-protective glasses are lost, damaged or unwearable, and then continue to wear the other pair.
+If all pairs are lost or damaged, they should wear the darkest sunglasses they have and a peaked hat and contact their surgical eyecare team.

 Showering

-If there is a window or possible direct sunlight in their shower, they should wear their UV-blocking glasses or consider showering after the sun has gone down or before it comes up.
-If there is no direct sunlight, they do not need to wear the UV-blocking glasses.
+If there is a window or possible direct sunlight in their shower, they should wear their RxSight UV-protective glasses or consider showering after the sun has gone down or before it comes up.
+If there is no direct sunlight, they do not need to wear the RxSight UV-protective glasses.
 However, they should put them on afterwards.

 Sports

-The patient’s cataract surgeon will advise them when they can return to sports.
+The patient’s surgical eyecare team will advise them when they can return to sports.
 The patient’s return to more impactful activities may need to be delayed until all light treatments are complete to guarantee a stable Light Adjustable Lens for light treatments.

 Tanning Studio

-A tanning studio bed is a very strong source of UV light and should be avoided until all light treatments are complete and the patient has been advised that they can remove their UV-blocking glasses.
+A tanning studio bed is a very strong source of UV light and should be avoided until all light treatments are complete and the patient has been advised that they can remove their RxSight UV-protective glasses.

 Makeup

-The patient’s cataract surgeon will advise them when they can return to wearing eye makeup.
+The patient’s surgical eyecare team will advise them when they can return to wearing eye makeup.
 Patients must be careful when removing eye makeup and should not place excessive pressure on the eye.
 Permanent makeup should be delayed until the eye is considered fully healed.

 Travel

 Travel is not impacted.
-Patients should remember to bring all of their UV-blocking glasses with them.
+Patients should remember to bring all of their RxSight UV-protective glasses with them.
 They should be particularly diligent in protecting their eyes from UV sources in unfamiliar environments.

 Work

 Work is generally not impacted, unless their profession puts them at a higher risk of UV exposure.
-They should remember to wear their UV-blocking glasses at work until they are told by their cataract surgeon that it is no longer necessary.
+They should remember to wear their RxSight UV-protective glasses at work until they are told by their surgical eyecare team that it is no longer necessary.

 Laser Treatments